-As a key part of our mission, the Truman Center and Truman National Security Project has developed a series of unique and effective training modules ranging from substantive policy briefings to explorations of communications and advocacy tools.
+As a key part of our mission, the Truman Center and Truman National Security Project has developed a series of unique and effective training modules including substantive policy briefings, skills-building decks for communications and advocacy work, and deep-dive comprehensive workshops.
 These trainings have become a popular product that we offer to organizations, elected officials, candidates, and advocacy groups.

-Taught by our certified trainers and policy experts, we cover everything from cybersecurity to public speaking in an engaging and interactive format.
+Taught by our certified trainers and policy experts, Truman trainers cover everything from cybersecurity to public speaking in an engaging and interactive format.
 All trainings are modular, and the length and content can be adapted to specific needs.

 Substantive Policy Briefings

 Truman believes that the lessons of the 20th century have a role to play in shaping how the United States answers the challenges and opportunities of the 21st.
 This training tells the story of how national security policy has evolved over time.
 Attendees will walk away with a clear understanding of how the United States can use all of the tools of national power—including diplomacy, defense, development, and democracy promotion—to lead the world towards shared security and prosperity.

 The sophistication and scale of the cyber threats facing American companies, critical infrastructure, and government today are unprecedented, but decision makers continue to approach cybersecurity and related issues as standalone challenges.
 This training recognizes that technical problems require more than just technical solutions.
 Participants will walk away with a clear understanding of the motives and capabilities of our potential adversaries, the scope of the current threats we face, and the core principles that will apply to cybersecurity debates of tomorrow.